by Brian Tomasik

 - Suppose the existing septic system can handle the increased loads of organic matter from sending food scraps as well as feces down the drain.
 Assume the increase in plant growth due to the extra water and organic matter is only (say) 1%, because there's already plenty of water and nutrients from the toilet, showers, and sinks.
 By using the garbage disposal unit, the family prevents invertebrate-filled composting of 182 kg of food waste per year and only increases invertebrate decomposition of grass in the yard by 0.01 * (1 kg/m2) * (600 m2) = 6 kg.
 Of course, the food waste sent down the drain will still support some invertebrates (rotifers, nematodes, etc.) in the drain field, but I'm assuming that 1 kg of organic matter decomposed via a septic system creates fewer invertebrates than 1 kg decomposed via a compost pile, especially considering that the septic tank is anaerobic?

-- Suppose that the family, planning to use a garbage disposal unit in their newly built home, increases the drain-field size of their home by 300 m2.
-Now a bigger land area of lawn can use the water and nutrients flushed down the drain from the toilet, shower, etc. Assuming a 25% increase in plant growth on the 300 m2, the increase in grass production per year is 0.25 * (1 kg/m2) * (300 m2) = 75 kg.
-Now the comparison is between 182 kg of food waste composted vs. 182 kg of food waste sent to the septic system plus 75 kg of extra grass growth.b It's not obvious which of these scenarios creates more total invertebrates, although I would still incline toward disposal in the septic system because the grass-stimulating effects of septic effluent seem more theoretical (pending further information on this topic).
+- Suppose that the family, planning to use a garbage disposal unit in their newly built home, increases the drain-field size of their home.
+Diggelman and Ham (2003) say that for an on-site system, "it is assumed that a 25% larger septic tank and filtration field are required if a [garbage disposal unit] is to be used" (p.
+503).
+Assuming the original drain field is 600 m2, a 25% increase would be 150 m2.
+Now a bigger land area of lawn can use the water and nutrients flushed down the drain from the toilet, shower, etc. Assuming a 25% increase in plant growth on the 150 m2, the increase in grass production per year is 0.25 * (1 kg/m2) * (150 m2) = 38 kg.
+Now the comparison is between 182 kg of food waste composted vs. 182 kg of food waste sent to the septic system plus 38 kg of extra grass growth.c It's not obvious which of these scenarios creates more total invertebrates, although I would still incline toward disposal in the septic system because the grass-stimulating effects of septic effluent seem more theoretical (pending further information on this topic).
 If the 182 kg of food waste wouldn't be composted in the absence of a garbage disposal unit but would instead, e.g., be thrown in the trash to be decomposed mostly anaerobically in a landfill, it would then seem plausible that sending the food scraps down the drain, with the attendant required increase in drain-field size, would be the option that creates more total invertebrates.